DhetchinaShanmugam/Library-Management-System-in-SQL/README.md

 A Library Management System (LMS) is a software application designed to manage the various aspects of a library's operations, including the cataloging of books, tracking of loans, management of members, and handling of fines.
-I

 Tables and Columns
 1. Books